cschreib/jsonexpr/README.md

  - `jsonexpr::array_t = std::array<jsonexpr::json>`, for arrays.
  - `jsonexpr::object_t = std::unordered_map<std::string, jsonexpr::json>`, for objects.
  - `jsonexpr::null_t = std::nullptr_t`, for null.
+ - `jsonexpr::json = nlohmann::json`, for "any of the above" (handle type checks yourself).

 The return value must be (convertible to) `jsonexpr::json`, or `jsonexpr::basic_function_result` if handling errors (see below for more information on error handling).